 Ozone is formed at ground level when pollutants emitted by cars, refineries, chemical plants and other sources react chemically in the presence of sunlight.
 Ground-level ozone is a harmful pollutant, and must not be confused with the protective ozone in the upper atmosphere which shields the earth from the sun's ultraviolet rays.

 Small particles in the air, known as fine particulate matter, pose a health concern because they can pass through the nose and throat and get deep into the lungs.
 Such particles are a product of combustion, when fuels such as coal, oil, diesel or wood are burned.
 Particulate matter comes from the emissions of everything from power plants to wood stoves and motor vehicles.
 Particulate matter also comes from wind-blown dust, brake-lining and tire wear.

-If the ministry anticipates widespread and persistent poor air quality with the AQI going above 49 within 24 hours, it will issue a smog advisory and will outline some "best practices" that you should adhere to on a poor air quality day.
+If the ministry anticipates within 24 hours, regionally widespread poor air quality with the AQI going above 50, it will issue a Smog Advisory and will outline some "best practices" that you should adhere to on a poor air quality day.

-For more information on air quality and your health, visit www.airqualityontario.com and www.health.gov.on.ca
+For more information on air quality, go to www.airqualityontario.com>.